Universal higher-order bulk-boundary correspondence of triple nodal points: Monopole charges induced by triple points

 We next discuss implications of the monopole charge for the bulk topology.
-Assuming there are no additional NLs in the principal gap in the relevant $k_z$-range, the ellipsoid enclosing the red NL segment can be continuously deformed as illustrated in \cref{fig:Monopole:SWI}(a) until it spans the whole Brillouin zone in $k_x$- and $k_y$-directions for a finite range of $k_z$.
-Due to the periodicity in the Brillouin zone, the contributions from opposite vertical faces of that surface cancel and we are left with the two horizontal planes $T_1$ and $T_2$ shown in \cref{fig:Monopole:SWI}(b).
-Note that these are actually 2D tori which can be interpreted as the Brillouin zones of certain 2D systems, namely ones with the two-dimensional Hamiltonians $\mathcal{H}_{k_z}(k_x,k_y) := \mathcal{H}(k_x,k_y,k_z)$.
+Assuming there are no additional NLs in the principal gap in the relevant $k_z$-range, the ellipsoid enclosing the red NL segment can be continuously deformed as illustrated in \cref{fig:Monopole:SWI}(a) until it spans the whole BZ in $k_x$- and $k_y$-directions for a finite range of $k_z$.
+Due to the periodicity in the BZ, the contributions from opposite vertical faces of that surface cancel and we are left with the two horizontal planes $T_1$ and $T_2$ shown in \cref{fig:Monopole:SWI}(b).
+Note that these are actually 2D tori which can be interpreted as the BZs of certain 2D systems, namely ones with the two-dimensional Hamiltonians $\mathcal{H}_{k_z}(k_x,k_y) := \mathcal{H}(k_x,k_y,k_z)$.

 Owing to the continuous deformation of the surface, the 2SW class does not change, such that $\SW{2}(T_1)+\SW{2}(T_2) = 1\mod 2$.
 Consequently, one of the two planes will be trivial, $\SW{2}=0$, and the other nontrivial, $\SW{2}=1$.
 Viewing them as 2D systems as described above, the latter is a 2D insulator with nontrivial 2SW class, called \emph{Stiefel-Whitney insulator} (SWI)~\cite{Ahn:2018}.
-In the simultaneous presence of $C_2$ rotation and of chiral symmetry, SWIs were shown~\cite{Ahn:2019,Wang:2019} to have robust zero-energy corner states accompanied by half-integer corner charges.
-Our situation is different: we do not assume chiral symmetry, and the order of rotation necessary to protect \mbox{type-$\mathsf{A}$} TPs is $C_n$ with $n\in\{4,6\}$.
-Until now, the (higher-order) bulk-boundary correspondence for (non-chiral) SWIs with rotation symmetry has not been clarified.
+In the simultaneous presence of $C_2$ rotational and of chiral symmetry, SWIs were shown~\cite{Ahn:2019,Wang:2019} to have robust zero-energy corner states accompanied by half-integer corner charges.
+Our situation is different: we do not assume chiral symmetry, and the order of rotational symmetry necessary to protect \mbox{type-$\mathsf{A}$} TPs is $n\in\{4,6\}$.
+Until now, the (higher-order) bulk-boundary correspondence for (non-chiral) SWIs with rotational symmetry has not been clarified.
 We derive this piece of information in \cref{Sec:HOBBC:2D}; in particular, we show that the corner charge in the presence of trivial (nontrivial) 2SW class is quantized to even (odd) multiples of $\tfrac{e}{n}$.
 We subsequently apply the result to study the bulk-hinge correspondence for TPPs of both type~$\mathsf{A}$ and type~$\mathsf{B}$ in \cref{Sec:HOBBC:3D}.